 - Remember to add the names of all authors involved in creating the posts

 - Consider submitting your text to an English teacher for a grammar/ language check before submitting it.
-You can also submit your text to a history teacher for fact-checking, to be sure.
+You can also submit your text to a history teacher for fact-checking

 - Be sensitive with regards to the topics you are creating content about.
-Make sure you use courteous and correct language which is not offensive, and show the appropriate respect due to memorial sites.
+Make sure you use courteous and correct language which is not offensive, and show the appropriate respect towards topic and content of your project.
 If you are unsure about your entry submissions, don’t be afraid to ask an adult, a teacher or us at Centropa.

-If you need help or have any questions, reach out to us at Centropa (firstname.lastname@example.org) or contact our partner Ion Ungureanu (email@example.com) in Moldova and Teona Dalakashvili (firstname.lastname@example.org) in Georgia.
+If you need help or have any questions, reach out to us at Centropa (email@example.com) or contact our local coordinators Teona Dalakashvili (firstname.lastname@example.org) in Georgia, Gulnara Ismayilova (email@example.com) in Azerbaijan or Ion Ungureanu (firstname.lastname@example.org) in Moldova.

 Suggestions on where to get the material for your graphic novel: